 There were a number of incidents where I was the target of prejudice, racism, and hate simply because I was white.
 Having no prior direct experience with racial hatred, these confrontations confused me.
 My parents had taught us kids to appreciate everyone and no hate talk was allowed.
 I learned to hold my own in these situations, but I was left with a repressed bitterness that sometimes turned to prejudice for a long time.

 The boy’s home had a more evenly mixed population, the offenses that brought the boys there were less severe, and we lived together in dorms for 1-3 years or more.
-In juvenile hall, the majority of the population slept in individual cell-like rooms and the length of stay was usually measured in weeks and in rare cases, like mine, months.
+In juvenile hall, the majority of the population slept in one-person cells and the length of stay was usually measured in weeks and in rare cases, like mine, months.

 During my time at the boy’s home, I became close friends with guys of many different ethnicities, religions, and backgrounds than my own.
 I use the word ethnicity and not race because race has many negative meanings attached to it that I find offensive.